ibm-cloud-docs/CDN/about.md

    * If the `Referer` header value in a request sent to your CDN matches one of your specified `refererValues`, your CDN does not serve the content requested.
 Otherwise, your CDN serves the content.

+This feature is accessible from the **Advanced rules** page of your CDN configuration.
+For more information, see [Setting advanced rules](/docs/CDN?topic=CDN-setting-advanced-rules).

 ### Token authentication
 {: #token-authentication}

 Token authentication is the process of generating tokens, associating them with an authenticated user session, and validating the request by using these tokens to prevent unauthorized sharing of links to your content.
 For more information, see [Working with token authentication](/docs/CDN?topic=CDN-working-with-token-authentication).

+This feature is accessible from the **Advanced rules** page of your CDN configuration.
+For more information, see [Setting advanced rules](/docs/CDN?topic=CDN-setting-advanced-rules).

 ### Modify Response Header
 {: #modify-response-header}